orta/notes/apps/migrating-from-spotify.md

 - I have a family account which 2 other people use.
 - I enjoy the Discover weekly and Release Radar auto-playlists.
 - The desktop app has been a pretty consistent experience for the last 12 years.
-- I don't use a phone, so mobile experience is
+- I don't use a phone, so mobile experience is irrelevant

 My musical taste is pretty flexible, [it's mostly Punk with some Pop-Punk and some weird experimental metal](https://open.spotify.com/playlist/00vgjOug9CRCcrOBVTIK6o?si=3a018112727a4195).

+I'm trying to think about it long term, I've been paying for Spotify since it was EU only back in 2010 and switched to a family plan when it came out - so it's reasonable enough to think that having access to music I enjoy comes to about $2000 a decade.
+If I had spent that money on buying tracks would I be in a different place?
+A lot of the good recommendation tooling in Spotify is new, and so how much value did I get from the full access to the streaming library?

 ### All Options